trevorbergeson-afk/ECE-230L-Lab-4/README.md

 ## Lab Summary

 Summarize your learnings from the lab here.
+We learned about implementing a naive equation, SOP equation, and POS equation in Verilog.
+Additionally, we learned how to load them onto a board.
+We learned more about creating and simplifying KMaps and checking the correctness of our Verilog files via the simulation.

 ## Lab Questions

 ### Why are the groups of 1’s (or 0’s) that we select in the KMap able to go across edges?
+In a KMap, the actual shape is a torus - the edges are connected.
+The 2d grid is simply a representation of that shape.

 ### Why are the names Sum of Products and Products of Sums?
+In a SOP function, the

 ### Open the test.v file – how are we able to check that the signals match using XOR?